shundhammer/qdirstat/README.md

 ## Latest News

 **Latest stable release: V1.4**

+- 2018-10-02 Implemented a _breadcrumbs_ widget to show the current path and for easier navigation up the directory hierarchy.
+Of course this can be disabled (Menu _View_ -> uncheck _Show Current Path_).
+See also the updated screenshot at the top of this page.

 - 2018-09-23 Implemented [GitHub issue #80](https://github.com/shundhammer/qdirstat/issues/80):
   Show directory/file user (owner), group and permissions in the tree view.